EbenEzerManurung/document_management_system/README.md

 A modern **Enterprise Document Management System (DMS)** built with **Next.js 16.3.0**, **Go (Gin Framework)**, and **MySQL**.

-Designed to streamline the entire document lifecycle—from creation and approval to digital signature, QR code verification, version control, and secure archival—through a scalable RESTful architecture and a Progressive Web App (PWA) experience.
+Designed to streamline the entire document lifecycle—from document creation, multi-level approval, digital signatures, advanced QR Code document verification and scanning, version control, and secure archival—through a scalable RESTful architecture and a Progressive Web App (PWA).
+The system enables fast, secure, and reliable document authentication by allowing users to instantly verify document authenticity and access document information through QR Code scanning.

 ---